ruotianluo/torch-rnn-server/README.md

 th server.lua
 ```

-Or, if that gives you an error but your system supports OpenCL---this is the case with many Macs---you can start the server with:
+Or, if that gives you an error but your system supports OpenCL (this is the case with many Macs) you can start the server with:

 ```
 th server.lua -gpu_backend opencl